official333am/official333am-web/official333am-web/README.md

 ## Build (STEP 1) & Publish (STEP 2)

-Run `ng build && ngh --no-silent` to build and publish the project
+Run `publish.bat` to build and publish the project

 ## Link (STEP 3)